Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/services/grpc.md

 ## Overview

 This guide walks through deploying a [Service][svc] that listens for [gRPC connections][gRPC] and exposes this service outside of the cluster using {{site.base_gateway}}.
 Currently, only gRPC over HTTP/2 with TLS is supported.
-Thus Gateway's listener must be configured with `protocol: HTTPS` as in the presented example.
+Hence, configure the Gateway's listener using `protocol: HTTPS` when routing GRPC traffic.

 For this example, you need to: